UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-dplyr.md

 ~~~
 {: .output}

+> ## Statistics revision
+>
+> If you need to revise or learn about statistical concepts, the University Library's "My Learning Essentials" team have produced a site [Start to Finish:Statistics](https://www.escholar.manchester.ac.uk/learning-objects/mle/packages/statistics/) which covers important statistical concepts.
+>
+{: .callout}

 > ## Challenge 3
 >
 > For each combination of continent and year, calculate the average life expectancy.